mreza0100/mamzi.net.github.io/pages/universe/building-blocks.md

 #### Mode of extension:

 Chair for example:
-Chair is the state of infinite substances that that shaped in a way that we can sit on it.
+Chair is the state of infinite substances that shaped in a way that we can sit on it.
 Chair is a mode/state of substance, which is exposing the attribute of extension.

 #### Mode of mind: